Incubation

 Incubation Temperature Range and Variation

-The temperature requirements for incubation are described in Table 1. (below) and most incubators have a temperature variation of 0.2-0.4 0 C for effective incubation and high hatchability.
+The temperature requirements for incubation are described in Table 1 (below) and most incubators have a temperature variation of 0.2-0.4°C for effective incubation and subsequently a high hatchability rate.

-Tolerances to temperatures above recommended temperatures (Table 1.) are only about 10 C for high temperature, before there is significant embryonic mortality, and tolerances to low temperatures are similar.
+Embryo tolerance to temperatures more than 1°C above or below the recommended temperature (Table 1) is low, and temperatures outside this range will result is significant embryonic mortality.
 Embryos are much more susceptible to temperature variation in the early and late phases of incubation.

 Incubation Relative Humidity Range and Variation

-The maintenance of consistent relative humidity is more difficult during incubation and can only be maintained constant by ventilation rate, using adjustable ventilation apertures and by surface water and water sprays during incubation.
-The tolerances to different ranges of humidity are greater than temperature, but there are negative consequences observed with humidity below 40% and above 90%.
-Good hatchability is maintained by maintaining relative humidity at approximately 50-65% until the last 3 days of incubation and should then increase to between 70-90% just prior to hatching.
+The maintenance of consistent relative humidity is more difficult during incubation and can only be constantly maintained by ventilation rate, using adjustable ventilation apertures and by surface water and water sprays during incubation.
+The tolerance of the embryo to different ranges of humidity are greater than temperature, but there are negative consequences observed with humidity below 40% and above 90%.
+Good hatchability is achieved when relative humidity is maintained at approximately 50-65% until the last 3 days of incubation, at which point it should be increased to between 70-90%.

 Fertile eggs are rotated in an incubator